myrajarenga/alx-system_engineering-devops/0x19-postmortem/README.md

 Please, remember that these blogs must be written in English to further your technical ability in a variety of settings

 ## solution.
-in the google drive link bello  showcase how i would write aposterm report as an SRE engineer https://docs.google.com/document/d/1dcftnX9bQXvytNufrCiu0qEtUmof1tVzqTetb0zMkvo/edit?usp=drivesdk
+In the google drive link bellow  showcase how I would write aposterm report as an SRE engineer ay bluehost https://docs.google.com/document/d/1dcftnX9bQXvytNufrCiu0qEtUmof1tVzqTetb0zMkvo/edit?usp=drivesdk